DataONEorg/ca/README.md

   cd /var/ca
   mkdir DataONETestIntCA
   cd DataONETestIntCA
-  mkdir certs crl newcerts private req touch index.txt
+  mkdir certs newcerts private req touch index.txt

   # No need to edit the config file; uses the one from the root CA